 Prostart recognises the lawful right of employees to make disclosures to prescribed persons under the terms of the Public Interest Disclosure Act.

-This policy is reviewed annually by the Quality and Contracts Manager
+This policy is reviewed annually by the Quality Manager

 Version 3 January 2016 – Reviewed January 2019 with no changes